Batch Dialer logo

 How to Handle Such Objections?

-These are pretty much similar to the last objection, but there’s one difference, these objections aren’t hiding behind a polite excuse.
+These are pretty similar to the last objection, but the only difference is that these objections aren’t couched in politeness.
 When prospects say that they aren’t interested, it simply means that they have at least one solid reason for not buying.

 Some of the specific objections related to “Not Interested” include:

-• “We may buy if you add some more features.”
+• “We would be interested if you add some more features.”

-• “Your product/services is a fad and won’t last for long.”
+• “Your product/services are a fad and will be obsolete.”

-• “I am satisfied with my current products/solutions.”
+• “I am satisfied with my current product/services.”

 • “I can’t see how your products can help me.”

-To handle such cold-calling objections from the apathetic or uninterested, you have to have some real, concrete reasons to prove their perceptions wrong.
+To handle these particular cold calling objections, you have to have some real, concrete reasons to prove their perceptions wrong.
+As the person cold calling, you should be able to offer some bullet points for why your product or service is more valuable than they think it is.
 Convince them to change their perspective on that one thing they’re fixating on, so the call flows back in your favor.

 Subscribe to our Newsletter